A discrete model for the apparent viscosity of polydisperse suspensions including maximum packing fraction: Development of a viscosity correlation for polydisperse suspensions

-In the equations~\eqref{eq:aufbaukonst2dim1} and~\eqref{eq:aufbaukonst2dim2} we have introduced a notation for the volume fractions of the individual size classes during the construction process.
+In Eqs.~\eqref{eq:aufbaukonst2dim1} and~\eqref{eq:aufbaukonst2dim2} we have introduced a notation for the volume fractions of the individual size classes during the construction process.
 The representation~$\dphi_k^i$ refers to the volume fraction of the~$k$th size class after the~$i$th construction step, that is after the addition of the~$i$th size class.
 So~$i$ means an index and no exponent.
 This should cause no confusion because the volume fraction will always occur linearly in all of the following expressions.
-It can easily be shown, using the equations~\eqref{eq:aufbaukonst2dim1} and~\eqref{eq:aufbaukonst2dim2}, that the total volume fraction after the third construction step is given by
+It can easily be shown, using Eqs.~\eqref{eq:aufbaukonst2dim1} and~\eqref{eq:aufbaukonst2dim2}, that the total volume fraction after the third construction step is given by

 The underlying pattern can be recognized clearly and so we may generalize intuitively: